jeffThompson/Design2/Assignments/02_WoodTypeExperiments.md

 * Really want to know why picas and points were used to measure type?
 Get [your answer here](http://www.jstor.org/stable/40345194?seq=1#page_scan_tab_contents)
 * A [wonderful, deep dive into rounded typefaces](https://www.fontshop.com/content/a-round-of-applause-for-well-rounded-type-talent-part-1), especially as they relate to wood type and the kind of pens used to draw letterforms

+### FOR THURSDAY, FEBRUARY 16

+For next week, the final part of your assignment is to create a type specimen poster, showcasing your typeface.
+Unlike a bland sample of a typeface online or in Font Book, a specimen poster is meant as an expressive, creative way of presenting your letterforms.

+* You should incorporate your scanned letters, plus an additional typeface with a text describing the qualities of your typeface
+* Think about repetition, scale, heirarchy – all the basic design elements

+*See the **Project Requirements** section above for technical details on size, etc.

 ### FOR THURSDAY, FEBRUARY 2